qiskit-community/qiskit-metal/README.md

 ## Authors and Citation

 Qiskit Metal is the work of [many people](https://github.com/Qiskit/qiskit-metal/pulse/monthly) who contribute to the project at different levels.
 Metal was conceived and developed by [Zlatko Minev](zlatko-minev.com) at IBM; then co-led with Thomas McConkey.
-If you use Qiskit, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).
+If you use Qiskit Metal, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit-metal/blob/main/Qiskit_Metal.bib).
 For icon attributions, see [here](/qiskit_metal/_gui/_imgs/icon_attributions.txt).

 ## License